Yes, the Reader’s Digest. Access their article here:

-I work exclusively from home as a telecommunications consultant.
-And I have the smallest bandwidth package my ISP offers: 25 Mbps download & 2.5 Mbps upload.
+I work exclusively from home as a telecommunications consultant so a better home internet experience is critical.
+I made it better all despite having the smallest bandwidth package my ISP offers: 25 Mbps download & 2.5 Mbps upload.
 I did have to upgrade at one point though.
 I initially had 0.5 Mbps upload.
 This is insufficient for video conferencing.

 The house has two smart TVs, two workhorse desktop PCs & three tablets/smartphones.
 There can be concurrent sessions of Netflix running (Netflix running on HD only uses about 1 Mbps, Ultra-HD or 4K will require 15 Mbps – but that’s the future).
 I often use the internet for voice & video conferencing for work; connecting to the USA and abroad.

 For all the techies out there, I should mention I live in western Canada, meaning all our internet traffic routes down to the USA (Seattle I think).
 All the Netflix and Google caching servers then are pretty far away.
 And if we need to reach eastern Canada the traffic routes down to the USA and then back up.

 How To Have a Better Home Internet Experience

 The principles I lay out here should work with any ISP and any geographic location.
 I need to stress this – Since I work from home my internet connection (and WiFi) must be highly functional.
 But only 25 Mbps?
 Here’s how I did it.

 - We want “speed” not bandwidth.
 I wrote a separate article explaining the difference: https://www.textor.ca/bandwidth-and-speed-not-the-same-thing/